julianeon/julianeon/repo_guide.md

 ### JavaScript

-Most of my JavaScript apps are React apps.
-If you'd like to read my writing about JavaScript, see [JavaScriptPage](https://javascriptpage.com).
+Most of my JS apps are React apps.
+To read my writing about JavaScript, see [JavaScriptPage](https://javascriptpage.com).

+Many of my repos are one-shot apps used to display a visual or a concept and were created over 1-3 days.

 To see a recent example of a React template I customized for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).